 Buyers can impart the desired price range for each product needed, including adjustments to potential price increases.

-Buyers should explain terms of payments, including frequency, timing and value.
+Buyers should explain terms of payments, including preferred payment methods, frequency, timing and value.

 Buyers should explain the level of contract exclusivity and usage of third-party suppliers.